nmshd/documentation/_docs_use-cases/use-case-transport-request-relationship-reactivation.md

 ## On Success

-- Requests the reactivation of the relationship from the peer
+- Requests the reactivation of the Relationship from the peer
-- Returns the Relationship the reactivation was requested of
+- Returns the Relationship for which the reactivation was requested

 ## On Failure